hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

   facility resources and the virtual resources.

 Physical Resource
-  The term refers to a hardware pieces of the NFV infrastructure, which may also include the firmware which enables the hardware.
+  The term refers to a piece of hardware in the NFV infrastructure that may also include firmware enabling this piece of hardware.

 Virtual Resource
-  The term refers to a resource, which is provided as services built on top of the physical resources via the virtualization facilities; in particular, they are the resources on which VNF entities are deployed, e.g. the VMs, virtual switches, virtual routers, virtual disks etc.
+  The term refers to a resource, which is provided as services built on top of the physical resources via the virtualization facilities; in particular, virtual resources are the resources on which VNFs are deployed.
+Examples of virtual resources are: VMs, virtual switches, virtual routers, virtual disks.

 Visualization Facility
   The term refers to a resource that enables the creation